Emma Myers: 2022–present: Wednesday and breakthrough

 In 2025, Myers starred as Natalie in the film A Minecraft Movie, based on the video game Minecraft.
-The film was a box office success, becoming the third highest-grossing film of 2025.
-The role earned her an award and a nomination at 2025 Kids' Choice Awards.
-Also in 2025, she took part in the promotion of the Galaxy S25 Ultra.
+The role earned her the award for Favorite Butt-Kicker at the 2025 Kids' Choice Awards, in addition to a nomination for Favorite Movie Actress.
+Later that year, she voiced Chita in an episode of the third season of the Disney+ anthology series Star Wars: Visions.